devcontainers/cli/docs/templates/publish.md

 For publishing to `ghcr.io`
 - Using the `devcontainers/action` GitHub action to handle the `GITHUB_TOKEN` credential for you.
-- Providing a GITHUB_TOKEN with permission to `write:packages`,
+- Providing a GITHUB_TOKEN with permission to `write:packages`.